 Malware comes in many forms, and all are dangerous.
 Viruses and spyware are the best-known umbrellas that harmful programs fall under, but these categories are far-reaching.
-Understanding the specifics of these threats helps you to protect yourself as thoroughly as possible.
+Understanding the specifics of these threats will make you aware of how important it is to have virus protection on your computer.

 A Trojan horse operates just as it sounds.
 It masquerades as a helpful file, but actually allows a hacker to get access to your computer system when it's executed.
 Since Trojan horses present themselves as a gift, the easiest way to avoid them is staying careful about what you download.
 Common Trojan horses include Zeus, Beast, Sub7, and Netbus.